martyav/learn-haskell/README.md

 1. I really should have put a header on my file.
 2. I didn't strictly need the `main :: IO ()` line to get it to work.

-Haskell files should have a header on the first line stating where the entry point for the program is, though in my case was implied.
+Haskell files should have a header on the first line stating where the entry point for the program is, though in my case it was implied.
 My header should have looked like this:

 ```Haskell
 module Main where